0xRonyz/solidity-by-example/README.md

-# Solidity by example Practise and Notes
+# Solidity by example Practice and Notes

 Syntax, concepts and basics of Solidity